 Less important is how Epaphroditus was healed.
 Nothing is said about this, other than that it was God who did it because of his mercy (2:27).
 There was no laying on of hands like in Acts 28:8.
 Moreover, though the healing was a great blessing, it probably was not instantaneous.
-It was miraculous because God did it (D-2), but it did not require an apostle.
-Thus his healing was more like the way God commonly restores health to his servants today.
+It was miraculous in a way because God did it (D-2), but it did not require an apostle.
+Thus his healing was more like the way God commonly restores health to his servants today as well.